ahromis/swarm-elk/README.md

 ### TODO

 - Cluster Elasticsearch
-- Add a buffer like redis, rabbitmq, or kafka
+- Add an input buffer like redis, rabbitmq, or kafka